coreypurcell/coreypurcell.github.io/_posts/2015-02-07-unbound-function-clojure.md

 Attempting to call unbound fn: #'reader.snake/move
 {% endhighlight %}

 It turns out that the code wasn't comiling.
+The clue was that the error means you are trying to call a function that was declared but not defined.

+{% highlight clojure %}
+(declare foo)
+(foo)
+;java.lang.IllegalStateException: Attempting to call unbound fn: #'user/foo

+(defn foo [] "OK")
+(foo)
+"OK"
+{% endhighlight %}

 Here was my original code:

 {% highlight clojure %}
 (defn move [{:keys [body dir] :as snake} & grow]